-This course is aimed at young people aged 16 – 24 with learning difficulties, emotional difficulties or challenging behaviour.
-The programme offers additional support and encouragement to develop your confidence, self-esteem, personal and social skills.
+This full-time course is aimed at young people aged 16 – 24 with learning difficulties, emotional difficulties or challenging behaviour.
+The programme offers additional support and encouragement to develop your confidence, self-esteem, personal skills and social skills.
 The programme's broad curriculum is designed to meet your individual needs.

-You will also have chance to go on residential trips and participate in charity fundraising and community volunteer work, to support your personal and social development.
+You will also have chance to go on residential trips and participate in charity fundraising and community volunteer work to support your personal and social development.

 You will complete assessments individually as you progress through the course.
 You will be supported in your preparation work.

 The full-time programme offers learners the opportunity to develop independence skills; learners will work towards becoming more independent in and around college and outside in their local community.
 Many of our learners develop skills that help them to make choices about the future, giving them more independence in their own lives.
 When the course is complete, learners often move on to our part-time Learning Pathways programme in order to develop work-based skills.
 There is also the opportunity to progress to vocational training.
 This can be provided through vocational agencies, work placements, or further education within Sandwell College.

 If you require further information about this programme, or you wish to apply for a place, please contact Elaine Groves at email@example.com or call Elaine direct on 0121 667 5050.

 Success Rates on courses for 16-18 year-olds nearly 7% better than national average*